Mad-Chemist/AmericansStopSoros/README.md

 #Alert Message: Dominion/Sequoia is/was a subsidiary of Smartmantic.
 It's a complicated story.
 They should be treated the same.
-See: https://www.reddit.com/r/The_Donald/comments/58mkiw/stopsoros_dominion_voting_systems/ for more information
+See: [reddit post](https://www.reddit.com/r/The_Donald/comments/58mkiw/stopsoros_dominion_voting_systems/) for more information

 # The Americans Stop Soros Movement
 ### Protecting our electoral freedom from foreign actors and conflicts of interest!